You may find your ethics question answered here.

 The current Tri Council Policy Statement defines research as “an undertaking intended to extend knowledge through a disciplined inquiry or systematic investigation” and states that quality assurance studies, performance reviews, or testing within normal educational requirements do not normally require review, unless they include an element of research and the findings will be published or presented at a conference.
 The Tri Council Policy Statement, article 2.5, further defines quality assurance studies as studies related directly to assessing the performance of an organization or its employees or students, within the mandate of the organization or according to the terms and conditions of employment or training.

-The BREB has developed a research vs. QA/QI tool designed to assist researchers to decide whether or not their project constitutes research requiring review, or whether it is quality assurance and does not.
+The BREB has developed a checklist to help researchers decide whether or not their project constitutes research requiring review, or whether it is quality assurance (quality improvement, program evaluation, etc.) and does not.
 If there is any doubt as to whether your research requires review, the BREB recommends that you consult with the Board.
 None of UBC’s affiliated REBs will review or acknowledge research that has already been conducted.

 If you are a UBC student, put your Faculty Advisor as the Principal Investigator.
 If you are a student from another University doing your research at UBC or one of the affiliated teaching hospitals, your research supervisor on site should be entered on the form as the Principal Investigator.